 Dr Bartholomew supervises PhDs for the University of Aberdeen through Trinity College, Bristol.
 We want to be a place where students can pursue PhDs without having to bracket off their faith, but instead have it at the heart of their research, even as they aspire towards excellence.

 KLC offers certain scholarships for Christian scholars conducting doctoral research in specific areas.
 One example is the Norman Anderson Law Award which seeks to support the doctoral research of a young or early career Christian legal scholar.
+We also help administrate the Bible Society Academic Grants Programme, supporting research in Bible and contemporary society.
 For more information about the scholarships and application process, please contact us.

 We would love to keep you updated about our up-and-coming publications, webinars, and events.
 The primary way we do this is via our newsletter and mailing list.
 Ensure you don’t miss a thing by subscribing to our KLC community mailing list today.